Passed down since 1894

 General Foods introduced the first cake mix under the Swans Down name, also sparking new competition.

-Back to Scratch:
+Back to scratch

 By the early 1970s, marketing by other competitors forced Swans Down Cake Mix out of business, but Swans Down Cake Flour survived because of the loyal generations of scratch bakers who refused to bake with anything else.